Cloud-Architekt/cloud-architekt.github.io/_posts/2022-12-20-securing-privileged-access-conditionalaccess-governance.md

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2022-12-20-securing-privileged-access-conditionalaccess-governance/PrivUserCaElm4.png){:width="30%"}

-Enforcing user verification (with Microsoft Entra Verified ID) when requesting access packages will be available soon (currently in private preview).
-Source: [Twitter (@MrDebChoudhury)](https://twitter.com/MrDebChoudhury/status/1558174911520157697)
+Enforcing additional user verification (with Microsoft Entra Verified ID) when requesting access packages will be available in future.
+Microsoft is working on a private preview.
+Source of information and image: [Twitter (@MrDebChoudhury)](https://twitter.com/MrDebChoudhury/status/1558174911520157697)

 *Side Note: Additional advanced scenarios can be achieved by [trigger a custom logic app](https://learn.microsoft.com/en-us/azure/active-directory/governance/entitlement-management-logic-apps-integration?WT.mc_id=AZ-MVP-5003945) after an assignment request or approval has been made.
 This could include requests to check detailed employee information (user details matches to privilege role profile) or requesting identity security status.*